 The Certificate IV in Mental Health aims to give you the skills and knowledge required to work as a professional in community mental health.

 It’s suitable for students wishing to gain entry-level positions or those looking to supplement their existing qualifications and build the skills and knowledge to support their existing roles.
-It is ideal for workers who provide self-directed recovery-oriented support for people affected by mental illness and psychiatric disability.
-This course can also lead to peer support roles where you would need to have a lived experience of mental issues either personally or through a family member.
+It is ideal for workers who provide self-directed recovery-oriented support for people affected by mental health and psychiatric disability.
+This course can also lead to peer support roles where you would need to have a lived experience of mental health issues either personally or through a family member.
 Successful completion of this course can lead you into a variety of community service roles or higher mental health qualifications.

 During this course, you will gain skills and knowledge in working in mental health including: